How To Get A Mortgage Without 2 Years Of Work History

 Borrowers with income and employment gaps may have to accept a higher interest rate to compensate for the additional risk they present.
 However, borrowers can refinance into a lower rate when their income improves down the road.

 For this reason, some borrowers choose an adjustable-rate mortgage (ARM) to start homeownership with a lower introductory rate.
-The borrower can then refinance before the initial rate ends.
-Beware, failing to refinance in time could mean taking on a steep interest rate and potentially increasing monthly mortgage payments.
+The borrower can then refinance or sell the home before the initial rate ends.
+Beware, failing to refinance in time could mean taking on a steep interest rate and potentially increasing monthly mortgage payments, depending on market conditions.

 Provide Alternate Sources Of Income